 Provide your students with opportunities to practice self-awareness and coping mechanisms.
 In this way, self-regulation skills come naturally.

-Yoga
+Yoga Activities

-Brain Breaks
+Brain Breaks for Kids

 Give your students a break, especially after an emotionally taxing activity or before transitioning to another activity.
-“Brain breaks” give students something fun and relaxing to do.
-A physical activity of some sort that will take their mind off of things and helps them to settle into the next task ahead is ideal.
+Brain breaks give students something fun and relaxing to do.
+An ideal brain break is a physical activity that will take their mind off of things and help them settle into the next task ahead.

 Develop their self-esteem

 Use positive reinforcement and praise to encourage the character traits you wish to build.
 Help students build on their strengths and provide them with activities that help build self-esteem, such as this flower self-esteem craftivity.
-When children believe in themselves and see the value in their efforts and work, they are much more likely to succeed and continue to persevere.
+When children believe in themselves and see the value in their efforts and work, they are more likely to succeed and persevere.

 Instill Self-Awareness

-Sometimes children just need someone to hold up a mirror and help them to “see” themselves as capable and responsible.
-They may act and react to situations and events without thinking about how their emotional responses and subsequent behaviors will affect others.
-There are lots of ways to cope with big emotions, overwhelming tasks, and struggles in interpersonal relationships.
-We can teach our students these skills so that they are better equipped to manage these things on their own.
-Give them the tools with discussion starters cards and interactive anchor charts.
+Sometimes, children need someone to hold up a mirror and help them to “see” themselves as capable and responsible.
+They may act and react to situations and events without considering how their emotional responses and subsequent behaviors affect others.

-Check-in
+Check-in Regularly

-Calm Down Kit
+Use a Calm Down Kit

-Teach children self-control, self-regulation, and self-esteem by providing them with a “Calm Down Kit.”
-Have discussions with them about their emotions and behaviors, and teach them hands-on ways to calm down.
-Fill a container with motivational items that help children calm down using a coloring book, stress ball, glitter bottle, and journal.
+Provide children with a Calm Down Kit to teach them self-control, self-regulation, and self-esteem.
+Discuss their emotions and behaviors with them and teach them hands-on ways to calm down.
+Fill a container with motivational items that help children calm down, such as a coloring book, stress ball, glitter bottle, and journal.

-Balloon Breathing
+Balloon Breathing for the Win

 Self-Management Social Emotional Learning Resources